toboche/dev-notes/coroutines/coroutines.md

 * `job.join()`- suspend until coroutine is finished
 * `job.cancel()`- cancel the job
 * `job.cancelAndJoin()`- ...
-* `CoroutineScope.isActive`- to check fi a coroutine has been cancelled.
-Has to be done "manually" in " custom coroutines".
+* `CoroutineScope.isActive`- to check if a coroutine has been cancelled.
+Has to be done "manually" in " custom
+* `yield()` - can be used to check if the coroutine is interrupted coroutines".
 Because of that cancellation is said to be cooperative.
 * Use `finally` to close resources, wrap in `withContext(NonCancellable)` if the release of resources is blocking
 * `withTimeout` - schedule with timeout, throw `CancellationException` when interrupted